Category: Anxiety

 Our thoughts affect our bodies both in terms of the sensations we feel and the emotions we experience.
 And what we feel in turn affects our thoughts.
 This cycling can leave us in a state of hyper-arousal or acute stress response (aka ‘fight-flight-freeze’).
 Focussed awareness can reverse this and bring us back to the present-moment experience.
 If you are struggling with stress, guided meditation could be a way forward for you.
 Try the CD and consult myself or a meditation teacher if you continue to experience difficulties.

-CBT Books For Expats
+CBT Self Help Books For Expats

-Cover of change your life with CBTChange Your Life with CBT by Corinne Sweet
+Change Your Life with CBT by Corinne Sweet

 CBT means Cognitive Behaviour Therapy and it is ‘flavour of the month’ in Sweden right now.
 It’s not particularly new, having it’s roots in the 1950s and rising to prominence in the 80s and 90s, and is regarded as a ‘2nd wave’ therapy (we’ve experienced 2 more ‘waves’ since!).
 But psychoanalysis used to be the only talk therapy with credibility in Sweden and CBT is quite easy to justify through research evidence so more people have heard of CBT than Narrative Therapy.
 That’s not to say Cognitive Behaviour Therapy isn’t effective, because for many people it is.
 To an extent, CBT is also very favourable to self-help so there are a lot of books on the market to choose from.